The BJJ Story

 The annual World Championship — Mundials — became the sport's pinnacle.
 But sportification wasn't without controversy.
 Some critics argued that the focus on point competitions removed BJJ from its self-defense roots.

 Carlos Gracie Jr. grew Gracie Barra to over 1,000 schools on every continent.
 His motto — "Jiu-Jitsu for Everyone" — lifted the sport from a Brazilian family tradition to a global movement.
+In 2008, sons Ryron and Rener Gracie took digitalization further by launching Gracie University and their Global Training Program — an online system that made it possible to study jiu-jitsu via the internet for the first time.

 The Golden Age — 2000s